tytydraco/yessleep/out/Memory_of_Images.md

 I set the binoculars down.
 Turn back to the journal.

-I take the binoculars to the window.

-Point them at the Emirates.

-Colour breathes bright there.
-Even from here.
-Even through glass.

-I set the binoculars down.
-Turn back to the journal.

 Then one evening I go for a walk near the Emirates.

 Days before any match — but the bonding is already felt.
 Something in the streets around it, in the people moving through Holloway Road, in the permanence of the stadium against the grey London sky.